bwly/DragonBoatLineup/README.md

 # DragonBoatLineup
 A tool to help you generate the lineup for a dragon boat event

+TO RUN:
+  Open any of the html files with a browser.

 Stuff to work on: html, css, and js folders'

 html: